-36. The Directors shall annually present to the members a written report on the financial position of the Society.
+45. The Directors shall annually present to the members a written report on the financial situation of the Society.
 The report shall be in the form of:

-a balance sheet showing its assets, liabilities and equity, and
+(a) a balance sheet showing the assets, liabilities and equity;

-a statement of its income and expenditure in the preceding fiscal year.
+(b) a statement of its income and expenditure in the preceding fiscal year;

-37. A copy of the financial report shall be signed by the auditor, if one has been appointed, or by two Directors.
+46. A copy of the financial report shall be signed by the auditor.

-38. A signed copy of the approved financial report shall be filed with the Registrar within fourteen days after it is approved in each year.
+47. A signed copy of the approved financial report shall be filed with the Registrar within fourteen days after its approval by the General Assembly in each year.

-42. All other books and records of the Society may be inspected by any member at any reasonable time within two days prior to the ordinary session of the General Assembly at the registered office of the Society.
+51. All other books and records of the Society may be inspected by any member at any reasonable time within two days prior to the Annual meeting of the General Assembly at the registered office of the Society.

-43. The borrowing powers of the Society may be exercised by special resolution of the members.
+52. The formal/institutional borrowing powers of the Society may be exercised by special resolution of the voting members.

-44. Directors serve without remuneration and shall not receive any profit from their positions.
+53. Directors shall serve without remuneration and shall not receive any profit from their positions.

-45. The Society shall not make loans, guarantee loans or advance funds to any Director.
+54. The Society shall not make loans, guarantee loans or advance funds to anyone.